aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 if this property is true, the generated svg will fit to view port.

+**Remarks**

+NOTE: This member is now obsolete.
+Instead, please use [SvgImageOptions.getFitToViewPort()](../../com.aspose.cells/svgimageoptions\#getFitToViewPort--).
+This property will be removed 12 months later since April 2025.
+Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |